From Plan to Action: How Well Do Agents Follow the Plan?: Standard Plan Compliance and Violation

 \textbf{Finding 5.
 Even when not explicitly instructed, agents follow the Standard plan to a notable degree.} The phase flow analysis in Figure~\ref{fig:sankey-no-plan} shows that \devstral starts with Navigation, and most trajectories still follow the Standard workflow $NRPV$, with some phases out of the Standard plan in between.
 Similarly, \gptf trajectories also follow a subset of Standard plan, often without Reproduction.
 In contrast, \Vthree and \Rone largely reduce their trajectories to $NP$ patterns, skipping Reproduction or Validation.
 This suggests that different models internalize problem-solving processes differently, depending on their training.
 In the absence of global plans, the encoded strategy takes over the reasoning to solve the problem.

 \textbf{Finding 6.
 The success rate drops in the absence of the standard plan, although to different degrees across models and difficulty levels.} Figure~\ref{fig:upset-no-plan} shows that removing the plan consistently reduces performance across all models.
 The majority of the instances that \SA resolved only under the Standard plan setting are of Medium difficulty. \devstral and \gptf, which exhibit problem-solving strategies similar to the Standard plan, show only minor drops when the plan is removed.
 In contrast, DeepSeek models, particularly \Rone, experience a substantial performance drop, despite showing lower compliance when the plan is present.
-This indicates that the plan, even if not properly followed, can positively impact the local reasoning of the agents, guiding them towards their goal.
+This indicates that the plan, even if not properly followed, can positively impact the local reasoning of the agents, guiding them toward their goal.
 Without it, reasoning becomes less focused, often resulting in premature convergence: these models demonstrate smaller \graph metric values under the No Plan setting, compared to the Standard plan.

 \textbf{Finding 7.
 Agents can fix previously unresolved issues under no-plan setting.} \Vthree, \Rone, \devstral, and \gptf each resolve additional instances that are not solved under the default plan: 23, 11, 28, and 34, respectively.
 As we will show later~(\S\ref{subsec-rq7-nondeterminism}), this is largely affected by the inherent nondeterminism of LLM-based agents, with 4, 7, 16, and 4 instances deterministically only resolved under the no-plan setting.
 Manual inspection of these instances reveals a consistent trend across all models: The Standard plan instructs the model to reproduce the bug before the patch.
-However, test generation for reproduction is a complex, non-trivial problem~\cite{ahmed_et_al_2024}.
+However, reproduction test generation is non-trivial~\cite{ahmed_et_al_2024,ahmed_et_al_2026}.
 In the instances studied, the models generated incorrect reproduction tests, leading to repeated patch-test failure cycles without success.
 Under the No Plan setting, the same model skipped the reproduction phase and generated the correct patch.
 This is alarming but interesting: the solution under No Plan can be due to data contamination~\cite{article2}.
-The instructed plan, however, overrides it, and the agent attempts to generate a reproduction test, which fails due to an inability to produce a good test.